 You can also walk the Lejeune Memorial Gardens Greenway and Trail.
 It connects former railroad tracks into trails to military bases.
 Installed with reverence to all the memorials on the grounds, the path now connects the community of Jacksonville to the Military community of Camp Lejeune.

-Durham Performing Arts Center (Durham)
+See a Show at the Durham Performing Arts Center

 The Durham Performing Arts Center has hosted the biggest Broadway shows like Cats, Hello Dolly!, Miss Saigon, Fiddler on the Roof, Dear Evan Hansen, Anastasia, Frozen, and of course, the big one: Hamilton.
 Other previous and upcoming acts include Styx, Jeff Foxworthy, Tom Segura, and the Indigo Girls.

-Historic Old Salem (Winston-Salem)
+Step Back in Time at Historic Old Salem

 For the history buff in the family, spending the day in Historic Old Salem will be a treasure trove of excitement.
 The town itself holds national landmark status and functions as a museum combating food insecurity.

-Tour the Old Historic Gardens for 18th and 19th century Moravian traditions.
+Tour the Old Historic Gardens for 18th and 19th-century Moravian traditions.
 The Historic Bethabara Garden allows you to dig up more than two centuries of gardening traditions with a stroll through the reconstructed Hortus Medicus, the country’s oldest known medicinal garden!

 The historic downtown also contains the Museum of Early Southern Decorative Arts (MESDA), which features metalwork, needlework, paintings, and other decorative arts made & used by the early settlers of the American South.

-Pullen Park (Raleigh)
+Have Fun at Pullen Park

 You’ll enjoy Pullen Park for its terrific recreational opportunities for the entire family.
 You’ll love the operating carousel built in 1911, a miniature train that runs through the park, and pedal boats to cruise Lake Howell.
 Don’t forget tennis courts, baseball, and softball fields!

 You can also enjoy the Aquatic Center which functions as Raleigh’s premier competitive aquatic venue.
-In an indoor 50 meter by 25 yard Olympic pool, you can participate in water exercise and aquatic therapy programs as well as lap and recreation swimming.
+In an indoor 50-meter by 25-yard Olympic pool, you can participate in water exercise and aquatic therapy programs as well as lap and recreation swimming.
 There’s also a warm water therapy pool.

 If you’re in need of a snack, then don’t worry.
 In the amusement area near the Welcome Center, the Pullen Place Cafe offers fresh, local, seasonal foods that will crush your cravings flat!

-Jordan Lake State Recreation Area (Apex)
+Go Camping at Jordan Lake State Recreation Area

 The gorgeous Jordan Lake State Recreation Area has nine access areas scattered around the shoreline.
 Truly massive, its focal point is an undeveloped 14,000-acre reservoir.
 With so many waters to explore, there are a number of swim beaches and boating ramps, perfect on a hot day.